 When a retail store succeeds in bringing enough foot traffic in the door, the profit usually follows.

-We recently published a huge guide on wholesale marketing strategies wholesale distributors can use to attract customers, get orders and increase sales.
+We recently published an update to our huge guide on wholesale marketing strategies for 2020 that wholesale distributors can use to attract customers, get orders and increase sales.

-In our previous guide, we recommended starting by creating a list of 100 ideal customers.
+In our previous guide, we recommended starting to market to retailers by creating a list of your top 100 ideal retailers that you’d like to be stocked in.
 These would be the stores that you’d just love to get your product into.

-The first 20 will be easy to come up with, but after getting the next 80 into your list will be a challenge and you’ll need to enter research mode to find the retail stores that will fit the criteria that you’re after.
+Based on experience, I can tell you that the first 20 on your list will be easy to come up with, but getting the next 80 on the list will be a challenge.
+You’ll need to enter research mode to find the retail stores that will fit the criteria that you’re after.

 1. In-Person: Demonstrate & Sell